RGBT Salient Object Detection: A Large-scale Dataset and Benchmark: Attention-based Deep Fusion Network

 \subsubsection{Cross Entropy Loss}

-The cross entropy loss is usually used to measure the error between the final saliency map and the ground truth in salient object detection.
+The cross entropy loss is usually used to measure the error between the final saliency map and the ground truth of salient object detection.
 The cross entropy loss function is defined as:

 Where $Y$ represents the ground truth, $P$ represents the saliency map output by the network and $N$ represents the number of pixels in an image.